IC 1481 - Spiral Galaxy in Pisces

-IC 1481 - Spiral Galaxy is classified as Spiral (SAd) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1481 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1481 - Spiral Galaxy in Pisces is classified as Spiral (SAd) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1481 - Spiral Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1481

 Celestial coordinates for the J2000 equinox of IC 1481 are provided in the following table:

 The simplified sky charts below show the position of IC 1481 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.